nephismith111/gameengine/features.md

 - Elements update messages (for game element updates) - Used for real-time updates of game elements
 - Game state messages (for game status and resource updates) - Used for real-time game state changes
 - Settings update messages (for game settings changes in waiting room) - Note: Consider moving to AJAX responses
+- Waiting room update messages - Used for comprehensive waiting room state updates including player lists

+## Known Issues

+- TODO: Fix notification not showing up on remote browsers in waiting room
+  - The WebSocket update is received but notifications don't appear
+  - Settings are correctly updated in the UI

 ## User Interface